vegaprotocol/frontend-monorepo/specs/6002-MDET-market-details.md

 - Proposal for the market successor : (<a name="6002-MDET-402" href="#6002-MDET-402">6002-MDET-402</a>)
   - link to governance proposal
   - name of the proposed market
+- Enacted proposal for the market termination: (<a name="6002-MDET-403" href="#6002-MDET-403">6002-MDET-403</a>)
+  - I should be informed immediately when a close market proposal for a market I have a position in is successful
+  - I can tell how much time remains before the market will close and/or the exact time of closure
+  - I can tell what the final price will be at the time of closing
+  - The notification is showed regardless of market type